chabibchabib/GCpu_OpticalFlow/Doc/Tuto.rst

     ``imread`` can be used also to read the mask image.

-``compute_flow`` function takes as input many **parameters** as described in :ref:`Compute flow`, it returns :math:`u`, :math:`v` the horizontal and vertical optical flow field respectively.
+``compute_flow`` function takes as input many **parameters** as how it was described in :ref:`Compute flow`, it returns :math:`u`, :math:`v` the horizontal and vertical optical flow field respectively.
-Before computing the displacements many variables must be adjusted.
+Before computing the displacements many variable must be adjusted.

 .. code-block:: python